 It was one of the most unusual wishlists in lottery.
 After Brad Duke of Star won the lottery in 2005, he set a goal of turning his $220 million Powerball winnings into $1 billion in 15 years.

-Here's a tv interview he did with Katie Couric in July 2013, where he told her what he had been up to since the win.
+Here's the most recent tv interview he did with Katie Couric in July 2013, where he told her what he had been up to since the win.
 Later he gives his story since then.